 (NCBI-index: 1.594313)

 The forewing of the Common Rose Bell (Notocelia roseacolana) is white and partly spotted with lead grey, especially the wing base.
 Along the leading edge from the wingtip to halfway, you see dark grey triangular spots with narrow grey, sometimes light brown, narrow lines in between.
 In the marginal area is a row of tiny black dots.
 A brown spot is faintly visible in the grey spot near the trailing edge, and a black spot is on the edge of this grey spot.
 The Common Rose Bell is similar to the Triple-blotched Bell (Notocelia trimaculana), but is usually larger and has a broader forewing.
 In addition, the forewing is often paler in colour, and the spots at the leading edge are finer and more oblique.
-The wingspan is 15-20mm, and the flight period is in one generation from late May to August.
+The wingspan is 15-20 mm, and the flight period spans one generation, from late May to August.
 Host plant: Hawthorn.
 Dutch name: Rozenhermelijnbladroller.
-Frisian name:
+Frisian name: –

 Flying period: